akamai/cli-appsec/README.md

 Command options:
   --json     Print the raw json response.
 All commands respect this option.                          [boolean] --edgerc   The full path to the .edgerc file.
-Defaults to ~/.edgrrc                                 [string] --section  The section of .edgerc to use.
-Defaults to 'default'                                     [string] --help     Prints help information.                                               [commands: help] [boolean] --version  Current version of the program.                                                         [boolean]
+Defaults to ~/.edgrc                                 [string] --section  The section of .edgerc to use.                                                           [string] --help     Prints help information.                                               [commands: help] [boolean] --version  Current version of the program.                                                         [boolean]